Tools Support

 ☢ Hazardous goods / dangerous cargo marking (if applicable).

-Print labels on durable, weather-resistant stickers or paint them directly onto the pallet.
-Handwritten labels are not acceptable.
+Print your labels on tough, weather-resistant stickers.
+Or paint them straight onto the pallet itself.
+Handwritten labels never pass inspection.

 Weight & Dimension Rules for LCL